niccokunzmann/python-recurring-ical-events/README.rst

     events = recurring_ical_events.of(an_icalendar_object).at(a_date)

-The resulting ``events`` are a list or icalendar events, see below.
+The resulting ``events`` are a list of icalendar events, see below.

 ``between(start, end)``
 ***********************